 Tha God Fahim, After Every Dark Day Comes Sunshine

 Released: May 1

 Fahim has managed to become one of the best emcees that has balanced good quality with constantly dropping multiple projects, however this project heavily differed from anything else in his catalog.
-On this project, Fahim takes a more emotional approach on this album from the gracious hooks to the mellow lo-fi production.
+On this project, Fahim takes a more emotional approach, from the gracious hooks to the mellow lo-fi production.
 Lyrically, Fahim takes his time on the album to cover all problems, internal or external.
 Whether it’s the mental struggle or the police brutality epidemic in the United States, Fahim covers it all.
 It’s hard to top the classics, but theres no doubt that this project is in the upper echelon of Tha God Fahim’s catalog.

 Best tracks: “In tha Morning”, “After Every Dark Day Comes Sunshine”, “Don’t Count tha Days Make tha Days Count”